AlxndrJhn/ghsprint/README.md

 ### Arguments
 `access-token` is a [personal access-token from GitHub](https://github.com/settings/tokens), `ghsprint` requires only access to 'repo'

-`project-id` is the project number, this will be fetched at stories are detected for the sprint.
+`project-name` is the project number, this will be fetched at stories are detected for the sprint.
 At the moment the number is only accessible through the [Github API Projects endpoint](https://developer.github.com/v3/projects/#list-repository-projects)

 `repos` is space-separated list of owner/repository pairs, all pull-requests from this repositories will be considered for the sprint report.
 Example: `myownName/myRepo someOrganization/some_service`.